RagnarGrootKoerkamp/BAPCtools/doc/generated_testcases.md

 Using the `gen.yaml` file, tooling can do the following things:
 - `generate`: Generate all testdata as specified above.
 Output of unchanged rules may be cached.
-- `clean`: Delete all generated test cases.
-This will delete all `testcase.in`, `testcase.ext` for `ext` in the `transforms` map, and clean all generated directories completely.
+- `clean`: Delete all generated data:
+   - `.in` files that we generated
+   - Corresponding `.ans`/`.png`/... extensions that are specified as `transforms`.
+   - Completely clean all generated directories for non-`.in` generators.
 - Before running a submission, the tooling could verify that all test data is up to date.
 (Useful when cloning a git repository and the user is not aware some test data needs to be generated first.)
 - Tooling may want to use extra `config:` settings to specify which files should be cleaned (`.ans` as well?
 All files with the same basename?).